quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 # Disabling the Spin Bit

-Implementations SHOULD allow administrators of clients and servers to disable the spin bit either globally, or on a per-connection basis.
+Implementations SHOULD allow administrators of clients and servers to disable the spin bit either globally or on a per-connection basis.
 Even when the spin bit is not disabled by the administrator implementations SHOULD disable the spin bit on a randomly chosen fraction of connections.
 The selection process should be designed such that